drewcauchi77/fe-ex/README.md

 ## Deployment

-To build the project for production:
+For production, build the project with:

 ```sh
 npm run build